CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View All EVPN Events

-The Network Services|All EVPN Sessions card workflow and the `netq show events type evpn` command enable you to view all EVPN events in a designated time period.
+The Network Services/All EVPN Sessions card workflow and the `netq show events type evpn` command enable you to view all EVPN events in a designated time period.

 {{<tabs "View all EVPN events">}}